There is a Sewer Smell in Our Motorhome While Driving

 40" Fleetwood Revolution RV has sewer smell only while driving how do I fix it?

-(see picture at the top of this page) just like the sinks and showers/tubs in your house.
+No Water in P-Trap Each of the sinks and showers/tubs in your RV have P-Trap (see picture at the top of this page) just like the sinks and showers/tubs in your house.
 The curved part of the P-Trap is designed to hold water and prevent holding tank fumes from entering the RV from the drain.
-The problem is if there is no water in those p-traps holding tank gasses could be sucked into the motorhome through the dry drain.
+The problem is if there is no water in those p-traps holding tank gases could be sucked into the motorhome through the dry drain.

-If you drive your motorhome with windows or vents open it can create a suction in the RV almost ensuring that holding tank fumes will be sucked into the motorhome through a dry sink or shower/tub p-trap.
+If you drive your motorhome with windows or vents open it can create suction in the RV almost ensuring that holding tank fumes will be sucked into the motorhome through a dry sink or shower/tub p-trap.

 Solution: Before traveling make sure that you dump some water in each of the sink and shower/tub drains in your motorhome.
-If this does not cure the problem move on to the next step.
+If this does not cure the problem, move on to the next step.

-Bad Air Admittance Valve You may have
+Up to 70% off Clearance - While Supplies Last!Bad Air Admittance Valve You may have

-on your RV's Sinks (see picture at the top of the page).
-In some motorhomes an Air Admittance valve is used on RV sink in place of having a roof vent on the sink.
-The way an air admittance valve is supposed to work is when you run water in the sink you create a vacuum which opens up the valve on the air admittance valve to allow water to freely flow into your RV's holding tank.
+Air Admittance Valve on your RV's Sinks (see picture at the top of the page).
+In some motorhomes, an Air Admittance valve is used on RV sink in place of having a roof vent on the sink.
+The way an air admittance valve is supposed to work is when you run water in the sink you create a

 Solution: To fix this problem you need to install a new air admittance valve on the affected sink.
 The air admittance valve will be under the sink and attached to a stub from the output side of the sink drain.
 You simply unscrew the old valve from the pipe and screw on the new valve.
-If this does not cure the problem move on to the next step.
+If this does not cure the problem, move on to the next step.

-Replace Sewer Vent Cover/s: In some cases it may be necessary to replace the factory vent covers on your RV with ones that will effectively draw holding tank odors out of the tank to the outside of the RV while traveling.
+Over 1,500,000 successful roadside rescues—Good Sam RV Emergency Road ServiceReplace Sewer Vent Cover/s: In some cases, it may be necessary to replace the factory vent covers on your RV with ones that will effectively draw holding tank odors out of the tank to the outside of the RV while traveling.

 Solution: One of the most effective and highly rated of these vents is the